nicoleleoww/basicwebsite/README.md

 # basicwebsite

-A basic wesbite containing some informatiom about myself
+A basic wesbite containing some information about myself.